Ty France Player Props: Mariners vs. Angels

 - France had a .439 slugging percentage while batting .278.

-- Among qualifying hitters in MLB action last year, he ranked 29th in batting average, 40th in on-base percentage, and 56th in slugging.
+- Among the qualified hitters last season, he ranked 29th in batting average, while his on-base percentage ranked 40th and he was 56th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.